2060-io/vc-authn-oidc/README.md

 }'
 ```

-- Lastly, obtain a Person Credential from the [BC Wallet Showcase](https://digital.gov.bc.ca/digital-trust/showcase) by completing the lawyer demo.
+- Lastly, obtain a Person Credential from the [Hologram Wallet Showcase](https://2060.io/use-cases/) by completing the lawyer demo.

 After all these steps have been completed, you should be able to authenticate with the demo application using the "Verified Credential Access" option.